hyeen24/ELT-Pipeline/README.md

 Overview
 ========

-This project stimulate a creation of an ELT pipeline.
+This project stimulate a creation of an ELT pipeline to Datawarehouse.
+For this case the source and destination will be snowflake.
+Lets begin!

 Technologies
 ================